 What if you can’t find a tablecloth that matches your dated dining room decor?
 Use rolled craft paper to create a cozy vibe instead.
 Bring out crayons (no pens — they might scratch!), and you can put away the kids’ table!
 Which is perfect if you’re also eating in a small dining room.

 Clear the coffee table and put down (down) pillows to have a fun, floor-based Thanksgiving dinner.
+Hook an external camera and mic on your TV that would be a great place to zoom or skype the rest of the family in.
 While it might be unconventional, your friends and family will enjoy the casual atmosphere, extra comfortable seating, and extra elbow-room!
 Embrace the space by having traditional after-dinner Thanksgiving desserts with a non-traditional coffee kick.

 Make the best of a dark dining room by lighting up your table with a variety of festive candles.
 Incorporate different colors, heights, and styles of candle to create an elegant, eclectic look.
 Use metallic tableware to turn up the brightness!
 (If you’re worried about a fire hazard, try out electric candles instead).